mvolkmann/blog/src/raycast.md

 This opens an emoji picker containing recently used emojis.
 Type part of the name of an emoji to see others.

+## Reminders

+Install the "Apple Reminders" extension from the store to add the following commands:

+- Create Reminder: This does what the name says.

+- Menu Bar Reminders: ?

+- My Reminders

+  This displays your reminders.
+  By default only reminders for today and those overdue are show.
+  To display other reminders, change the dropdown in the upper-right to "Scheduled" or "All".
+  You can also select a specific list to see on the reminders in that list.

+  Select a reminder and press the return key to mark it as completed.
+  Press cmd-k to "Mark as Complete", "Open Reminder", "Edit Reminder", "Set Priority...", "Set Due Date", "Delete Reminder", and more.

+- Quick Add Reminder: This adds an unscheduled reminder to the Inbox.

 ## Snippets

 Raycast snippets are text or emojis identified by keywords.